fluree/docs.flur.ee/src/content/docs/examples/cryptocurrency.md

 ## Cryptocurrency

-This example outlines how a user can create a simple cryptocurrency using FlureeDB.
+This example outlines how a user can create a simple cryptocurrency using Fluree.
 The user will be able to check their own balance and add to other users' balances.

 ### Create a Schema